rrobinn/academic-kickstart/content/post/Tidy/tidytues-theoffice.md

 Rather than try to investigate hard-hitting questions about whether Michael's incompetency predicts output at Dunder Mifflin, I decided to use this opportunity to familiarize myself with `tidytext`, a package designed for text mining.
 This [vignette](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) is a great introduction.

+My post and code were also featured on the [TidyX Screencast](http://optimumsportsperformance.com/blog/tidyx-episode-2-sentiment-analysis-word-clouds/)!

 As always, you can find my complete code of my [Github](https://github.com/rrobinn/tidy-tuesday/tree/master/20200318-The-Office).

 # The data